-We are open to customers Monday through Friday, from 9:00 AM – 4:00 PM, unless otherwise stated on our website.
+We are open from 8:00 am - 4:00 pm Monday-Friday, unless otherwise stated on our website.

 Do I need to make an appointment to come to the shop?
 And how can I make an appointment?

-Yes, all visits to the shop are by appointment only.
-Due to the demands of our production schedule we require an appointment ahead of time, at least one (1) day in advance.
-You can make an appointment either by phone, 718-832-3455, or email email@example.com.
+Yes, all visits are by appointment only.
+Due to the demands of our production schedule we require an appointment at least one (1) days in advance which can be made either by phone, 718-832-3455, or email email@example.com.

 Can I demo your guitars at the shop?